moss-l/bhs-js-testing/boolean-simplification.md

 ## Remove duplicate code

-It is almost always a good idea to try to remove duplicated code.
+It is almost always a good idea to try to remove duplicate code.
-Duplicated code, i.e. the same code occuring more than one place in your program, makes a program harder to read and harder to change.
+Duplicate code, i.e. the same code occuring more than one place in your program, makes a program harder to read and harder to change.
 Harder to read because you have to read very carefully to make sure that what looks like duplicate code is actually the same as other